Pachelbel's Canon: Rediscovery and rise to fame

 In 1970, a classical radio station in San Francisco played the Paillard recording and became inundated by listener requests.
 The piece gained growing fame, particularly in California.
 In 1974, London Records, aware of the interest in the piece, reissued a 1961 album of the Corelli Christmas Concerto performed by the Stuttgart Chamber Orchestra, which happened to contain the piece, now re-titled to Pachelbel Kanon: the Record That Made it Famous and other Baroque Favorites.
 The album was the highest-selling classical album of 1976.
 Its success led to many other record labels issuing their own recordings of the work, many of which also sold well.

+Its use from 1975 in television ads for Pure New Wool popularised the piece in Britain and Ireland.

 In 1977, the RCA Red Seal label reissued the original Erato album in the United States and elsewhere.
 In the U.S. it was the 6th-highest-selling classical album of 1977.
 (Two other albums containing Pachelbel's Canon charted for the year: the Stuttgart Chamber Orchestra album at number 17, and another album featuring the Paillard recording, Go For Baroque!, at number 13.)
-The Paillard recording was then featured prominently in the soundtrack of the 1980 film Ordinary People.
+The Paillard arrangement of the piece was then featured prominently in the soundtrack of the 1980 film Ordinary People.
 The Erato/RCA album kept climbing the Billboard Classical Albums chart, and in January 1982 it reached the number 1 position, where it remained until May 1982, when it was knocked out of first place by an album featuring Pachelbel's Canon played by the Academy of Ancient Music directed by Christopher Hogwood.
 The canon was selected for the soundtrack of Carl Sagan's popular 1980 American PBS television series Cosmos: A Personal Voyage, and the astronomer cited this work as one of his Desert Island Discs on the BBC on 18 July 1981.
 In 1981 The Music of Cosmos, an album by RCA Records, and in 2000 a CD by the Cosmos Studios label of the soundtrack were published, that feature an arrangement of the canon by Glenn Spreen and James Galway.

 In 1982, pianist George Winston included his "Variations on the Kanon by Johann Pachelbel" on his solo piano album December, which has sold over three million copies.